Dynamic Catalog

 }Configuration

-To configure your dynamic catalog endpoint:
+To configure your dynamic catalog endpoint, follow these steps:

 Navigate to game settings

-In Stash Studio, navigate to your game settings
+In Stash Studio, navigate to your game settings.

 Open Configuration